 19. Pick the Best Travel Dates

 Like booking a hotel room, travel dates are important when it comes to Vegas attractions.
 Conventions and sports events in the arenas can make regular sights more expensive and very crowded.
-Off-peak seasons in January-April and September-November are the best times to save a few bucks when vacationing in Vegas.

 20. Get a Water Bottle

-21. Las Vegas Power Pass Discounts
+21. Las Vegas Attraction Pass Discounts

 23. Vegas Freebies